Kmhaas/Butler-Bootcamp-Challenge17_Credit_Risk_Analysis/README.md

+* Balanced Random Forest Classifier chart above shows a balanced accuracy score of 80% and recall score for high risk 71% and low risk 88%.

 ## Summary:
-* Summarize the results of the machine learning models
-* include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+*  After reviewing thr machine learning model results it is clear the ensemble models have higher accuracy scores.
+I recommend using the model with the highest accuracy score, the easy-ensemble-adaboost classifier model.